-NUR120 PRACTICAL NURSING

-CAPSTONE (LEADERSHIP) - 2.5 credits
+NUR120 PRACTICAL NURSING CAPSTONE (LEADERSHIP) - 2.5 credits

 This course reviews the practical nurse's role in the nursing process focusing on professional issues in the industry.
 A total program review will be presented with emphasis on preparation for the NCLEX-PN examination.
 Examinations will be given to assess the student in their readiness for the NCLEX-PN Program.
-NUR120 includes 50 hours of contact instruction plus 12.5 additional course prep activities (CP) for a minimum of 42 credit hours.
+NUR120 includes 50 hours of instruction for a minimum of 42 credit hours.
 Prerequisites: NUR115, NUR116, and NUR159 or E106.
 Corequisites: NUR117 and NUR118.